-The site is located at the northwest corner of Harvill Avenue and Martin Street in an unincorporated portion of Riverside County near Perris, California.
-The site is bounded to the north by Perry Street, to the west by several trailer storage lots and industrial developments, to the south by Martin Street, and to the east by Harvill Avenue.
-The general location of the site is illustrated on the Site Location Map, enclosed as Plate 1 in of this report.
+The site is located at the northeast corner of Harvill Avenue and Americas Tire Drive in an unincorporated portion of Riverside County near the city of Perris, California.
+The site is bounded to the north by a vacant lot, to the west by Harvill Avenue, to the south by Americas Tire Drive and a commercial/industrial building, and to the east by the Atchison, Topeka and Santa Fe (AT&SF) Railway.
+The general location of the site is illustrated on the Site Location Map, included as Plate 1 in Appendix A of this report.

-The site consists of a rectangular-shaped parcel, 17.70± acres in size.
-Based on our visit to the site, the site is vacant and undeveloped.
-The ground surface cover consists of exposed soil with sparse to moderate native grass and weed growth.
+The site consists of a trapezoidal-shaped parcel, 15.43± acres in size.
+Based on our site visit, the project site is vacant and generally undeveloped.
+Remnants of a previous single family-residence (SFR), including the previous concrete floor slab, are located on the western region of the site.
+The ground surface cover consists of exposed soil with sparse to moderate native grass and weed growth, with occasional large trees.

 Detailed topographic information was not available at the time of this report.
-Based on the elevations obtained from Google Earth and visual observations made at the time of the subsurface investigation, the site slopes gently to the northeast at a gradient of less than 2± percent.
-The lowest elevation on the site is in the northeastern corner of the site.
-The highest elevation on the site is located in the southwestern portion of the site, bounded by neighboring storage lots.
-There is approximately 14 feet of elevation differential across the project site.
+Based on the elevations obtained from Google Earth and visual observations made at the time of the subsurface investigation, the site slopes gently to the east at a gradient of less than 2± percent.